Understanding the strengths and weaknesses of our social nature can save us a lot of money.

 Indeed, our social nature underlies much of our resilience and success as a species.

-For small bands of hunter-gatherers – what mankind was for most of our existence – this social nature is essential for survival and flourishing.
+For small bands of hunter-gatherers – what mankind was for most of our existence – this social nature is essential for surviving and flourishing.

 But our social nature can also steer us in a bad – sometimes disastrous – direction.

-For instance, it can be used against us to manipulate us into accepting, doing or buying things that are contrary to our deepest values.
+For instance, it can be used against us to manipulate us into accepting, doing or buying things that run contrary to our deepest values.
 This can lead to regret – or even tragedy.

 The madness of crowds has led to the most ridiculous buying fads: the tulip bulb craze in Holland in 1636, stock buying and selling frenzies, and desperate mobs fighting to get a fad Christmas gift that’s in short supply.

 Our social nature can also make cults possible; it makes the most murderous regimes and criminal gangs possible.
-It also allows us to be passive when emergency action is necessary.
+It also can cause us to be passive when emergency action is necessary.

 Like most of our nature as human beings, our social qualities are not inherently good or bad.
 But they aren’t something to embrace unthinkingly, either, considering the ramifications can be horrific.

-That’s why it’s a part of our nature that we need to master: to bring consciousness to it, to be aware of our own tendencies and to be vigilant of going off the rails into groupthink.
+That’s why this part of our nature is one we need to master: to bring consciousness to it, to be aware of our own tendencies and to be vigilant of going off the rails into groupthink.

 To this end, let’s look at some specific tendencies and how we can bring a degree of mastery to them…